Currently Available

 About the book

-Volume I lays the foundation for a six-volume scholarly series tracing the Church’s understanding of the demonic from the Ancient Near East through the early centuries of Christianity.
-Drawing on primary texts, patristic sources, and modern scholarship, this volume clarifies terms, contexts, and controversies, offering pastors, students, and serious readers a reliable map of the terrain before diving into later eras.
+Volume I lays the foundation for a six-volume scholarly series tracing the Church’s understanding of the demonic from the Ancient Near East through the Apostolic Age.
+Drawing on primary texts, ANE sources, and modern scholarship, this volume clarifies terms, contexts, and controversies, offering pastors, students, and serious readers a reliable map of the terrain before diving into later eras.

 Perfect for: Seminary students, pastors, researchers, and lay leaders seeking rigorous, readable historical theology.